cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/content/code-snippets.md

   </di
 ```

-## Moving arrow button
+## Moving arrow button link

-This code allows you to make a special navigation link that responds to mouse-overs with motion and a color change.
+This code makes a special navigation link that responds to hover-overs with motion and a color change.
 Use this only once per page.

 For this arrow: